 - Ten Reasons To Clicker Train Your Dog

 - Is Shock Collar Training Worth It?

-Training is not just for teaching your dog new skills, it’s also a great source of exercise.
+Training is not just to teach your dog new skills, it’s also a great source of exercise.

-While Labradors are a relatively health breed, they do have some problems that they are more likely to suffer from than some other breeds.
+While Labradors are a relatively healthy breed, they do have some problems that they are more likely to suffer from than some other breeds.

 Fortunately, many of these can be avoided or reduced through good health testing of breeding pairs.